vitaly-t/pg-rx-listen/README.md

 * Automatically restores lost connections, with the help of [retry-async].
 * Auto-connects on the first subscription and disconnects on the last one.

-> **NOTE: This library, though fully functional, is in active development.
-Contributors are welcome!**
+> **NOTE: This library, though fully functional, is in active development, and not production-ready!
+> Contributors are very welcome!
+In the meantime, for [pg-promise] you should use [pg-listener]**

 ## Installation